$304,974Average Value$211Average Price per Sq Ft11Homes For Sale

 The City of Friendly People – or Northlake – developed slowly, but with purpose.
 In the 1960s, it became the home turf to the tallest hotel in Chicago's western suburbs, incidentally the same year Northlake made news for a runaway circus elephant who had been frightened by a plane flying into O’Hare.
 In the years that followed, developing government departments and infrastructure change began to shape the area into the city it is today.
 Industry and warehouse buildings have been wrangled to the western outskirts, leaving the rest for residential avenues and green space.
 “Between the public library and the Veterans Park District, we have a very hands-on and active community,” says Laura Bartnik, the Northlake Public Library Director.
 And when folks are ready to get out of town, whether east to Chicago or farther, it’s an easy venture.
 “You can hop on the expressway and quickly get downtown, and the proximity to O’Hare Airport is a big draw, too,” says Cathy Cundiff, a real estate agent with Compass Realty.
 But it’s Northlake’s sense of togetherness that keeps people around.
 “It’s very family-oriented.
 People really get along,” Cundiff adds.

-There are many affordable in Northlake.
+There are many interesting architectural details in Northlake.

 Bungalows and Split levels with individuality